Why Traditional Prophecy Seminars Don’t Work (& What to Do Instead)

 So then, if secular seekers don’t share the anxieties that religious people have… how can we possibly make the visions of Daniel and Revelation meaningful for them?

 Honestly you guys… that’s kind of it.
 There’s nothing else to say.
 This stuff isn’t complicated.
 Speaking truth in a way that is relevant to the lived anxieities of your audience isn’t some wild revelation.
 It’s common sense.
 It’s what we should be doing, but aren’t.
-And it blows my mind that something that simple could be so… ignored.
+And it blows my mind that something so simple could be so controversial.

 What anxieties do secular people have?

-It’s not possible to make one list because secular culture is fragmented, diverse, and multi-storied.
+It’s not possible to make a single list of secular anxieties because secular culture is fragmented, diverse, and multi-storied.
 The anxieties in one generation of secular seekers are different to the anxieties in another generation.
 Same with geographic location, demographic make up, and economic class.
 Secular culture does not have a golden thread that unites all its adherents.
 It is devoid of any unifying center.

 Which means there is no silver bullet or magic blueprint that will work everywhere.
-To speak into their anxieties, you have to get to know them locally.
+To speak into their anxieties, you have to get to know the secular people in your neighborhood and city.
+This is the only way.

-With that said, here are the anxieties I have found in my own local context:
+That said, here are the some broad anxieties I have found in my own local context:

-1. Mental Health and loneliness (Social media has fueled a loneliness epidemic but younger generations are more open about mental health conversations than were older ones.)
+1. Mental Health and Loneliness (Social media has fueled a loneliness epidemic but younger generations are more open about emotions and mental health conversations than were older ones.)

-2. Social and Humanitarian Justice (Younger generations are passionate about a world of equality, non-violence, and belonging.
-The war in Palestine is a case in point.)
+2. Social, Ecological and Humanitarian Justice (Younger generations are passionate about a world of equality, non-violence, and justice.)

-3. Economic Hardship (Mounting debt, an innaccessible housing market, the AI revolution… younger generations are wondering what they should do with their lives)
+3. Economic Hardship & Unpredictable Markets (Mounting debt, an innaccessible housing market, the AI revolution… younger generations are wondering what they should do with their lives and battling a meaning crisis.)

-If I share prohecy with people who live withing anxieties 1-3, but then do presentations that are answering questions about denominations, pope’s, and timelines… they ain’t sticking around.
+If I share prohecy with people who live within anxieties 1-3 by answering questions about denominations, pope’s, and timelines… they ain’t sticking around.
 These religious anxieties are too foreign, too bizzare, too irrelevant to merit what little leftover energy they have.
 Waldensians?
 Sunday laws?
-What on earth is going on? …But if I can find a way to faithfully contextualize the message of Daniel and Revelation to their present, lived anxieties… well, now we have a chance.
+What on earth is this cult sounding nonsense? …But if I can find a way to faithfully contextualize the message of Daniel and Revelation to their present, lived anxieties… by sharing how Daniel’s visions wrestle with social injustice, ecological fears, or how they help us find meaning in our modern, meaningless shopping cities… well, now we have a chance.
 Because I’m answering the questions that keep them up at night, not me.
 I’m speaking into topics that matter to them, not me.
 I’m showing them how God speaks into their world, not mine.

 Here’s the bottom line: love it or hate it, take it or leave it - If we want to make prophecy relevant in 2025, we must articulate it in such a way that it speaks to the things that matter to the non-religious people around us.
 If prophecy has nothing to say about racial tension, Christian nationalism, or kids in Palestine… then why would a young person today care?
 What could these visions possibly have to offer them in the here and now?

 P.S.
 If your prophecy sermons only attract the already convinced, this flips the script: Daniel & Revelation for the Netflix generation.
-Early bird discount; tap here to Register Now… ⬅️
+Tap here to Register Now… ⬅️

 Next